alexdevero/alex-devero-blog/__drafts__/draft--asynchronous-javascript.md

 // Read the data
 readTheData()

+// Do some other stuff
+someOtherFunction()

 // Output:
 // 'Calling some API.'
 // 'Data processed.'
 // 'Reading the data.'
+// 'Some other function not related to API.'
 // 'Data received from the API.'
 // 'API call finished.'
 ```